Information for Mentees

 Who can participate?

-Students, doctoral candidates or postdocs from all areas of chemistry can apply as mentees.
+Master's students, doctoral students, and postdocs from all areas of chemistry can apply to be mentees.

 Before you apply, please note the following:

-1. Cooperation with your mentor takes time.
+1. Working with your mentor takes time.
 Applicants should therefore be prepared to schedule regular meetings with their mentor, even during the sometimes hectic phases of their doctorate.
-Even a longer stay abroad during the mentoring year that is already fixed is not suitable for a successful cooperation with your mentor.
+Even a scheduled extended stay abroad during the mentoring year is not conducive to successful collaboration with your mentor.
 In this case, we ask that you refrain from applying.

-3. We ask doctoral candidates in the final phase of their doctorate to check whether the goals and wishes for the mentoring year and the associated time expenditure can be reconciled with the completion of the doctoral thesis.
-The cooperation should be able to last the entire year, apart from occasionally quieter phases.
+3. Doctoral students in the final phase of their doctorate are asked to consider whether the goals and wishes for the mentoring year and the associated time commitment are compatible with completing their doctoral thesis.
+The collaboration should be possible throughout the entire year, except for occasional quieter phases.

 The mentoring cooperation